Mousmi-Dave/Resort-Analysis-in-python/README.md

 2. Convert the datatypes into suitable format.

-3.Transform categorical columns into numerical columns.
+3. Transform categorical columns into numerical columns.

 _**Application used:**_